Unadjusted trial balance

 Example

-We can prepare unadjusted trial balance from the ledger accounts of the Moon Service Inc. prepared on the general ledger page.
+We can prepare an unadjusted trial balance from the ledger accounts of Moon Service Inc. prepared on the general ledger page.

 The purpose of unadjusted trial balance:

-The main purposes of preparing an unadjusted trial balance is to check the mathematical equality of debits and credits.
+The main purpose of preparing an unadjusted trial balance is to check the mathematical equality of debits and credits.

-4. A debit balance has been incorrectly listed in the credit column or a credit balance has been incorrectly listed in the debit column of the trial balance.
+- A debit balance has been incorrectly listed in the credit column, or a credit balance has been incorrectly listed in the debit column of the trial balance.

-5. The debit or credit columns of the trial balance has been incorrectly totaled.
+- The debit or credit columns of the trial balance have been incorrectly totaled.

 The above errors are typical errors that an unbalanced trial balance can indicate.
 The students should keep in mind that the errors may still exist even if the totals of debit and credit columns of the trial balance are equal.
 Some examples of errors that a trial balance cannot identify are given below: